Project No: FE0012062

 Program Background and Project Benefits

-This Aerojet Rocketdyne project is developing a high-pressure dry feed pump for gasification processes to enable feeding of low-rank coal by constructing, operating, and testing a pre-commercial-scale prototype (400 tons per day at a pressure gradient of 1,000 psi).
+This project will develope a high-pressure dry feed pump for gasification processes to enable feeding of low-rank coal by constructing, operating, and testing a pre-commercial-scale prototype (600 tons per day at a pressure gradient of 1,000 psi).
 Novel dry feed technologies have the potential to significantly improve the efficiency of gasification in two ways; enabling slurry-fed gasifiers to run effectively on low rank coal, and enabling dry-fed gasifiers to run at high pressure.
 This would increase the efficiency of the gasifier and reduce plant capital, maintenance, and operating costs, resulting in less than half the life-cycle cost (capital and operating combined) of the state-of-the-art dry solids lock hopper feed system, and is also expected to perform with at least twice the mechanical efficiency of conventional feed systems.
-This project is a continuation of an ongoing effort that has been performed by Pratt & Whitney Rocketdyne under "Development of High-Pressure Dry Feed Pump for Gasification Systems" (Contract No.: DE-FC26-04NT42237.)
-A Fact Sheet for the original project provides more detailed discussion of the work to develop dry solids feed pump technology.

 Project Scope and Technology Readiness Level